nyxaria/AGU/README.md

 # AGU

-In this project I set out to create a robot that autonimously takes care of plants, in my case predominantly mint for my morning mint tea.
-Yum.<br>
+In this project I set out to create a robot that autonimously takes care of plants.<br>
-The main goal -alongside making my mint tea without setting my foot out the apartment- was to learn as much as possible in as many areas I could, including software, hardware, electronics, CAD and even editing.
+The main goal was to learn as much as possible in as many areas I could, including software, hardware, electronics, CAD and even editing.

 Project Overview
 ----------------
-The project is made up of 3 layers: The Android (High-level instructions), RaspberryPi 3 (High-level interpreter of instructions), and Arduino Mega (Low-level hardware controller)
+The project is made up of 3 layers: The Android (High-level instructions), RaspberryPi 3 (High-level interpreter of instructions), and Arduino Mega (Low-level hardware controller).

 <p align="center"><img src="https://i.imgur.com/9xJH2lu.png" data-canonical-src="https://i.imgur.com/9xJH2lu.png" width="520" height="400" /></p>